Combined Geo-Scientist & Geologist Exam Syllabus

 Physical and chemical properties of water; Quality criteria for different uses; Graphical presentation of groundwater quality data; Groundwater quality in different provinces in India; Groundwater

-contamination; natural (geogenic) and anthropogenic contaminants; Saline water intrusion; Radioisotopes in hydroLteological studies.
+contamination; natural (geogenic) and anthropogenic contaminants; Saline water intrusion; Radioisotopes in hydrogeological studies.

 Section E: Groundwater Management

-Groundwater problems related to foundation work, mining, canals and tunnels; Over-expioitation of groundwater and groundwater mining; Groundwater problems in urban areas; Ground water management in arid and semi arid areas; Climate change impact on gioundwater resources; Concept of sustainable development of groundwater resources; Groundwater management —supply side and demand side management; Rainwater harvesting and managed aquifer recharge; Conjunctive use of surface and groundwater; Groundwater legislation
+Groundwater problems related to foundation work, mining, canals and tunnels; Over-exploitation of groundwater and groundwater mining; Groundwater problems in urban areas; Groundwater management in arid and semi-arid areas; Climate change impact on groundwater resources; Concept of sustainable development of groundwater resources; Groundwater management —supply-side and demand-side management; Rainwater harvesting and managed aquifer recharge; Conjunctive use of surface and groundwater; Groundwater legislation